 Schaft Creek - British Columbia, Canada

-- The copper mineralization contains significant quantities of gold, molybdenum and silver.
-The tonnes and average metal grades are included in the 2020 Mineral Resource Estimate Update.
-Click here for Resources
+- The mineralization contains significant quantities of copper, gold, molybdenum and silver.
+The tonnes and average metal grades are included in the 2020 Mineral Resource Estimate Update (click here for Resources).

-- The 2021 PEA Click here for PEA significantly increased the valuation over the 2013 FS, reporting a post-tax NPV8% of US$842 M, an IRR of 12.9%, producing 5.0 Blbs of copper, 3.7 Moz of gold, 226.0 Mlbs of molybdenum and 16.4 Moz of silver over a 21 year mine life.
+- The 2021 Preliminary Economic Assessment significantly increased the valuation over the 2013 Feasibility Study, reporting an after-tax NPV 8% of US$842 M, an IRR of 12.9%, producing 5.0 Blbs of copper, 3.7 Moz of gold, 226.0 Mlbs of molybdenum and 16.4 Moz of silver over a 21 year mine life (click here for PEA).

 Van Dyke - Arizona, USA

-- The 2020 PEA Click here for PEA reported a post-tax NPV7.5% of US$645 M, an IRR of 43.4%, producing 1.1 Blbs of copper over a 17 year mine life.
+- The 2020 Preliminary Economic Assessment reported an after-tax NPV 7.5% of US$645 M, an IRR of 43.4%, producing 1.1 Blbs of copper over a 17 year mine life (click here for PEA).

-Exploration Stage Projects:
+Exploration Stage Projects

 Sombrero Butte - Arizona, USA

 - Sombrero Butte porphyry copper project, comprised of 1,179 hectares, is located in the Bunker Hill Mining District east of Mammoth, Arizona and approximately 3 km south of the Copper Creek porphyry copper deposit.